grahamalderson/f5-agility-labs-adfsproxy/docs/module3/module-adfs-proxy.rst

 4. Open a new Chrome window if not already open

-5. Right click the App shortcut and open a new incognito window
+5. Right click the "ADFS Demo App" shortcut and open a new incognito window

    a.
 It should fail because you cannot access ADFS through the BIG-IP
       until you deploy the configuration.